GavinHaLab/BLCA-subtype-evolution-paper/README.md

 └── README.md

 ## Resources
-The GRCh38 version is downloaded from the google bucket gs://genomics-public-data/resources/broad/hg38/v0/
+The GRCh38 version used for this project is downloaded from the google bucket gs://genomics-public-data/resources/broad/hg38/v0/